 In addition to NFL MVP, there are several other annual NFL awards you can bet on in the futures markets at Michigan sportsbooks.
 This list includes:

-Plus, there are other team and player NFL futures markets at Michigan sportsbooks including:
+Don’t forget that there are oodles of NFL props out there to bet on each week and throughout the regular season.
+Plus, there are other team and player NFL futures markets at Michigan sportsbooks, including:

 You can bet on the NFL MVP futures market using your smartphone or tablet in Michigan.